firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

 workload completion.
 You can leave this blank if you do not wish to receive any notifications, but this is not recommended.

-Hit Next to continue to the next page.
+Now you're ready to launch FireSim simulations!
+Hit Next to learn how to run single-node simulations.